dvreeze/ocp-java-17-learning/doc/chapter12-modules.md

 * direct subdirectories for the individual modules
 * these module subdirectories contain Java sources in that directory as source tree (for packages there are corresponding subtrees, according to the rules for Java package directory trees)
 * these module subdirectories also contain the "*.class" files produced by the compiler (also in the appropriate subdirectories following the package structure)
-* there is a "mods" subdirectory (which is a sibling directory of the module-specific subdirectories)
+* there is a "mods" subdirectory (which is a sibling directory of the module-specific subdirectories), containing packaged modules

 Suppose the "dto" module's Java sources are in package "com.test.myproject.dto".
 Then we can compile this module as follows: